 * photo by Phil Rigby

-Born in Cumbria, Katie’s debut novel, My Name is Monster, is due from Canongate in June 2019.
-Her poetry pamphlet, Breaking the Surface, was published by Flipped Eye in 2017.
-She recently won the Buzzwords Poetry Prize, the Jane Martin Poetry Prize and the Ware Poetry Prize, and was shortlisted for the Univerity of Canberra Vice Chancellor’s International Poetry Prize and the Ballymaloe International Poetry Prize.
+Born in Cumbria, Katie is the author of a novel, My Name is Monster (Canongate, 2019), and two poetry pamphlets: Breaking the Surface (Flipped Eye, 2017) and Assembly Instructions (Southword Editions, 2019), which won the Munster Fool for Poetry Chapbook Competition.
+In 2019, she was awarded a MacDowell Fellowship, and was Poet in Residence at the Wordsworth Trust.
+She has recently won the Buzzwords Poetry Prize, the Jane Martin Poetry Prize and the Ware Poetry Prize, and has been shortlisted for the Manchester Poetry Prize, the Univerity of Canberra Vice Chancellor’s International Poetry Prize and the Ballymaloe International Poetry Prize.
 Her poetry has been published in Poetry Review, The North and Interpreter’s House, among others.
 In 2017, Katie was mentored by Penguin Random House on their inaugural WriteNow scheme.
 Her musical, The Inevitable Quiet of the Crash, co-written with composer Stephen Hyde, premiered at Edinburgh Fringe in August 2017, to 5* reviews.

 Katie graduated from the University of St Andrews in 2013 with an MLitt in Creative Writing (Poetry), following on from her BA English from Royal Holloway, University of London, in 2012.
 She currently lives in Cumbria, where she facilitates creative writing workshops in schools and runs Word Mess monthly open mic night.

-Her debut novel, My Name is Monster, is due from Canongate in June 2019.
+Her debut novel, My Name is Monster, was published by Canongate in 2019.
 In 2017, she was one of twelve writers selected for mentoring by Penguin Random House on their inaugural WriteNow scheme.

 Her poetry pamphlet, Breaking the Surface, was published by Flipped Eye in 2017.
-She has recently won the Buzzwords Poetry Prize, and been shortlisted for the University of Canberra Vice Chancellor’s International Poetry Prize.
+In 2018 she won the Munster Fool For Poetry Chapbook Competition, and her winning chapbook, Assembly Instructions, was published by Southword in Spring 2019.
+She has recently won the Buzzwords Poetry Prize, and been shortlisted for the Manchester Poetry Prize and the University of Canberra Vice Chancellor’s International Poetry Prize.
 In 2017, Katie won the Jane Martin Poetry Prize and the Ware Poetry Prize, and was shortlisted for the Ballymaloe International Poetry Prize.
 She also came second in the Tannahill International Poetry Competition.

 Katie’s poetry has appeared in Poetry Review, The North, The Compass Magazine, The Frogmore Papers, Cadaverine, Interpreter’s House, and Velour, as well as anthologies This Place I Know, Lines Underwater and Eloquence in Times of Crisis.
 In 2016 she was shortlisted for the Jane Martin Poetry Prize and commended in the York Literature Festival Poetry Competition.
 In 2009 she was highly commended in the Mirehouse Poetry Competition, and was the winner of the Anne Pierson Award for Young Writers in Cumbria in 2008 and 2010.
 She also won the Ver Poets Young Writer’s Prize in 2010, and was shortlisted for the 2010 Above Water Competition.